MicrosoftDocs/VBA-Docs/api/Access.Application.Nz.md

 ## Example

 The following example evaluates a control on a form and returns one of two strings based on the control's value.
-If the value of the control is **Null**, the procedure uses the **Nz** function to convert a **Null** value to a zero-length string.
+If the value of the control is **Null**, the procedure uses the the **IsNull** function to select the message, next the **Nz** function to replace a **Null** value with a message.

 ```vb